LambdaFanatics/scala-workshop-stocks-rest/PITCHME.md

 ```

 #VSLIDE
-### Example continue ...
-Ok, that was trivial.
-Java does its jobs but what where we thinking while modeling
-the problem.
+#### Example program 2
+That was trivial, but what we were trying to do in the first place ?

 ```
 -- In a more mathematical notation